l4wio/CTF-challenges-by-me/README.md

 ...Dành cả tuổi thanh xuân để suy nghĩ đề CTF.

 # Highlight

-### Tips: Like reading book, don't read the last pages first.
-Let's enjoy them at least a day before checking writeup/sol.
+Tips: Like reading book, don't read the last pages first.
+Let's enjoy them for a day at least before checking writeup/sol.

 I'm going to describe my highlight challenges, which I like mostly.
 Also point out the interesting points of them.